BigOtis/voronoipath/README.md

 The script logs progress through loading, object detection, skeletonization, and graph construction stages.

+After a path is computed a **Play** button and **Speed** slider let you replay the flood‑fill animation showing the path being created at different speeds.

 ## Algorithm Overview

 1. Load the image and segment obstacles by thresholding in HSV space.
 2. Flood fill and label connected components to highlight and count distinct objects.
 3. Compute the medial axis of the free space to obtain a Voronoi skeleton.
 4. Build a graph from skeleton pixels.
 5. Use Dijkstra's algorithm (via NetworkX) to compute the shortest path between two selected points and animate the traversal.
-Clicks are only accepted on skeleton pixels.
+The animation can be replayed and speed-adjusted via on-screen controls.